jazwinn/React-Web-Stock-Viewer/README.md

 # Stock Viewer Application

-A simple web application to view stock prices, company news, and AI-generated summaries.
+A simple web application that calls on APIs to view stock prices, company news, and AI-generated summaries.
-The backend is built with Node.js, while the frontend is built with React and tailwind.
+The backend is built with Node.js, while the frontend is built with React and Tailwind.

 ---